-Reduce the risk of further melanomas.
+Reduce the risk of further melanomas (See BAD leaflet on prevention).

 The best way you can reduce risk is to not let your skin burn in the sun.
 You do not have to hide during sunny days, but you do need to be careful to avoid turning pink and this applies also to any children you have as they are likely to have a similar skin type to you.
 Information on the best methods of sun protection can be found on the website links provided at the end of this leaflet (see Patient Information Leaflet on prevention).